SwipeToUnlockBook/swipetounlockbook.github.io/articles/pm.md

 ---
 layout: article
-title: "Interested in becoming a Product Manager at a top company straight out of college?"
+title: "Becoming a Product Manager straight out of college"
 permalink: product-manager-straight-out-of-college

 # TODO(neel): set robots = off so nobody can find this